Utility Exemptions

 How to Get a Refund

+If you paid sales tax on utilities in error, you may request a refund within three and one-half years of when the tax was due.
 If the sales tax refund is $500 or less, request the refund from your supplier.
 The supplier then files an amended return with the Minnesota Department of Revenue.
 Your supplier needs the following documentation:

 - The type of utility that is exempt—electricity, gas, steam, or water